top of page

 Nagakubo-juku

-Nagakubo-juku was a lodging town established in 1602 along Nakasendo, which was one of the main roads connecting Edo (now Tokyo) and Kyoto.
-It prospered with many tourists then and has lots of interesting stories to share to everyone who visits.
+Nagakubo-juku was a lodging town established in 1602 along the Nakasendo, one of the main roads connecting Edo (now Tokyo) and Kyoto. .

 Welcome to Nagakubo-juku.